nithril/nithril.github.io/_posts/2015-06-28-continuous-release.markdown

 ## The available option

-> [`versions:use-releases`](http://www.mojohaus.org/versions-maven-plugin/use-releases-mojo.html): searches the pom for all -SNAPSHOT versions which have been released and replaces them with the corresponding release version.
+* [`versions:use-releases`](http://www.mojohaus.org/versions-maven-plugin/use-releases-mojo.html): "searches the pom for all -SNAPSHOT versions which have been released and replaces them with the corresponding release version."
     Only update version using version without qualifier/build number.
 Not suitable.

-> [`versions:use-latest-releases`](http://www.mojohaus.org/versions-maven-plugin/use-latest-releases-mojo.html): searches the pom for all versions which have been a newer version and replaces them with the latest version.
+* [`versions:use-latest-releases`](http://www.mojohaus.org/versions-maven-plugin/use-latest-releases-mojo.html): "searches the pom for all versions which have been a newer version and replaces them with the latest version."
     Update version using latest release.
 Update scope is configurable (eg. [`allowIncrementalUpdates`](http://www.mojohaus.org/versions-maven-plugin/use-latest-releases-mojo.html#allowIncrementalUpdates).
     May be useful if continuous release is done using the incremental version.

-> [`versions:resolve-ranges`](http://www.mojohaus.org/versions-maven-plugin/resolve-ranges-mojo.html): finds dependencies using version ranges and resolves the range to the specific version being used.
+* [`versions:resolve-ranges`](http://www.mojohaus.org/versions-maven-plugin/resolve-ranges-mojo.html): "finds dependencies using version ranges and resolves the range to the specific version being used."
     Suitable if **Dependency** version is defined as a range.

-> [`versions:update-properties`](http://www.mojohaus.org/versions-maven-plugin/update-properties-mojo.html): updates properties defined in a project so that they correspond to the latest available version of specific dependencies.
-This can be useful if a suite of dependencies must all be locked to one version.
+* [`versions:update-properties`](http://www.mojohaus.org/versions-maven-plugin/update-properties-mojo.html): "updates properties defined in a project so that they correspond to the latest available version of specific dependencies.
+This can be useful if a suite of dependencies must all be locked to one version."
     Suitable if **Dependency** version property is defined as a range.
 As we see, this goal add another level of flexibility.

 Note: All goals does not supports Maven properties defined in the root pom and used in a module.
 For this case `dependencyManagement` may be used in the root pom.